andrearn/org.fornax.soa.xtextservicerepository/docs/xsr-website/documentation/10-langreference.md

-#### BusinessObjects {#langBOs}
+#### BusinessObjects

 BusinessObject are user defined complex datatypes capturing business data.
 BusinessObject are versioned and have a lifecycle state.
 The actual data are represented by one or more properties, that have a name and a datatype.

 Example: